SolidRusT/srt-model-quantizing/awq/USAGE.md

 ## Environment Variables

+- `APP_HOME`: The absolute path for the application.
 - `HF_ACCESS_TOKEN`: Your Hugging Face access token.
 - `QUANTER`: Default quanter name to use if not provided via CLI argument.